kyamagu/matlab-sqlite3-driver/README.markdown

 The `'execute'` argument is optional.

 The sql statement can use binding of the value through `?` as the placeholder.
-When the binding is used, there must be the corresponding number of parameters followed by the sql statement.
+When binding is used, there must be corresponding number of parameters followed by the sql statement.
 Bind values can be a numeric scalar value, string, uint8 array for blob, or empty array for null.